capjan/SQL-Scripting/README.md

 # SQL Scripting

-This library allows to create SQL scripts from code at runtime.
+This library provides the ability to create SQL scripts from source code.

 The library is still under development, is not yet complete and **should not** be used in production environments.